Skip to the main content

 Photographers may learn by working in related fields, or by taking related workshops or post-secondary education programs.
 Computer skills are essential for digital photography.

-• Versatility, which is an often critical element in obtaining work
+• To be versatile, which is can be a critical element in obtaining work

-• The ability to build a reputation through networking, self-promotion and marketing
+• To build a reputation through networking, self-promotion, and marketing

 To expand or narrow your program options, visit Post-Secondary Programs and start your search with: